archivesspace/archivesspace/README_TOMCAT.md

 Running ArchivesSpace under Tomcat
 ----------------------------------

+Before using these intructions, please have a look at the main documentation.
+It a good idea to try out ArchivesSpace and be able to have it running in the standard foreground mode ( using the archivesspace.bat or archivesspace.sh scripts).
+Also, be sure to have your database setup and config.rb configured correctly.

 ArchivesSpace is packaged as a set of `.war` files, so you can run it under any servlet container you like.
 Unless you have particular needs, we recommend you use the standard method described in README.md